Stochastic Causal Programming for Bounding Treatment Effects: Introduction

-When unobservable confounders are present, techniques such as instrumental variable (IV) models \citep[Ch.
-16]{hernan2020}, the front-door criterion \citep[Ch.
-3]{pearl2009causality} and proxies \citep{tchetgen2020} may be applicable.
-Even then, identification requires further assumptions, not just about the graphical structure but about the functional form of causal associations, e.g., monotonicity \citep{angrist1995}, additivity \citep{hartford2017deep, singh2019kernel, muandet2019dual, bennet2019} or conditions such as completeness \citep{tchetgen2020}, which are not immediately intuitive as they refer to unspecified hidden variables.
-When such assumptions fail, effects may still be \emph{partially identifiable}---i.e., bounded with respect to the set of models consistent with the data \citep{Manski1990}.
-This task has not received nearly as much attention as the point estimation problem, despite promising early work in this area \citep{chickering96, Balke1997}.
-Lately the topic has sparked some interest in reinforcement learning \citep{kallus_zhou_2020, zhang2020}, algorithmic fairness \citep{wu2019,wu2019b}, and other settings \citep{gunsilius2019bounds, zhang2021, hu2021}. \citet{xia2021_ncm} outline a procedure for bounding causal effects with neural networks but restrict their focus to discrete, low-dimensional data. \citet{duarte2021, zhang_poly2021} reduce the bounding problem to a polynomial program, but both assume that variables are discrete and \citet{zhang_poly2021} further assumes that variables are finite.
+This task has not received comparatively as much attention as the identifiable cases, despite promising early work in this area \citep{chickering96, Balke1997}.
+Lately the topic has sparked some interest in reinforcement learning \citep{kallus_zhou_2020, zhang2020}, algorithmic fairness \citep{wu2019,wu2019b}, and other settings \citep{gunsilius2019bounds, zhang2021, hu2021}.
+There has also been more interest recently in the problem of bounding causal effects from the perspective of sensitivity analysis \citep{freidling2022sensitivity, marmarelis2022bounding, jesson2022scalable}. \citet{xia2021_ncm} outline a procedure for bounding causal effects with neural networks, but restrict their focus to discrete, low-dimensional data. \citet{duarte2021} and \citet {zhang_poly2021} reduce the bounding problem to a polynomial program, but both assume that variables are discrete and \citet{zhang_poly2021} further assumes that variables are finite.
 In a recent paper, \citet{kilbertus2020class} propose a method for computing causal bounds in IV models with continuous treatments using gradient descent and Monte Carlo integration.
-Their procedure is limited to univariate settings (see \cref{app:limiations} for further limitations).
+Their procedure however is limited to univariate treatment settings (see \cref{app:limiations} for further limitations).

-We extend this work to higher dimensions and different causal structures, replacing the copula formulation of \citet{kilbertus2020class} with a more generic parameterization that decouples model fitting from changes due to the unobserved confounder~$U$.

-This parameterization is related to recent literature on (conditional) normalizing flows \citep{papamakarios2021}, where base distributions are converted into targets through some diffeomorphic transformation(s).
-Whereas the goal in flow models is typically generative, the sampling step in our method is a means toward the end of causal effect bounding.
+In this work, we consider the problem of bounding causal effects for \emph{continuous} data with \emph{multivariate} treatments and auxiliary variables.
+Such models, based on variable \emph{clusters} \citep{anand:2022}, are particularly useful as they can help circumvent the need for excessive untestable assumptions in complex causal models.
+However, the setting of partial identification is conceptually tricky.
+The most direct way of tackling the problem of hidden confounding is by postulating distributions over black-box hidden variables \citep[e.g., the GAN-based setup of][]{hu2021}.
+Unfortunately, these distributions are not only completely uninterpretable, they also do not imply any testable implications to the observed marginals without further assumptions \citep{gunsilius2018testability}.
+This is true even in the highly constrained instrumental variable setup.